data-fun/3d-genome-builder/README.md

 ## Get results

-Upon completion, the `WORKING_DIR` content should look like this:
+Upon completion, the `WORKING_DIR` should look like this:

 ```
 WORKING_DIR/